clokep/relapse/docs/usage/configuration/config_documentation.md

 If the use of a trusted key server has to be deactivated, e.g. in a private federation or for privacy reasons, this can be realised by setting an empty array (`trusted_key_servers: []`).
-Then Synapse will request the keys directly from the server that owns the keys.
-If Synapse does not get keys directly from the server, the events of this server will be rejected.
+Then Relapse will request the keys directly from the server that owns the keys.
+If Relapse does not get keys directly from the server, the events of this server will be rejected.

 Options for each entry in the list include: